 Here are all the basics to define a user persona effectively:

 - Get to know your competitors.
 To determine your competitor apps, you should know your niche well.
-It’s also important to competitors what your rivals offer users and what are their weaknesses that your app can compensate.
+It’s also important to competitors what your rivals offer users and what are their weaknesses that your app can compensate for.
 The simplest way to find your competitors is to search Google and app stores for the keywords of your application.
 To do this, use the “keyword + app” queries.
 After that, go a bit deeper and get more details about the competitor app, such as the number of installs.

 So how to get users for your app?
 We will look into the 8 user acquisition strategies to gain new users:

 1. Focus on app store optimization